-Did you grow up thinking you could never pleased your mother or father?
-When you did something wrong, no one needed to clobber you on the head, because you did a good enough job of eating yourself.
-Now you bend over backwards trying to please your spouse.
+Did you grow up thinking you could never be pleased your mother or father?
+When you did something wrong, no one needed to clobber you on the head because you did a good enough job of eating yourself.
+Now you bend over backward trying to please your spouse.
 Or you may have gone the other direction, saying rebelliously, “Who cares?
 I’ll never be good enough for them, so why should I try?”
 Because of your insecurity, you’re critical and controlling in your marriage.
 Often people who grow up with critical parents end up becoming flaw pickers themselves.

 The rock-strewn path.
 Some of you experienced a tumultuous relationship with one or both parents, or you may not have been raised with parents.
-Instead, the adults in your life were distant emotionally or physically, or were verbally or physically abusive.
+Instead, the adults in your life were distant emotionally or physically or were verbally or physically abusive.
 You may have tried to be perfect to please that adult . . . and still failed.
 Likely, you exited your home with a lot of frustration toward family relationships in general.